 The Difference Between a PMS and a Channel Manager

 If you’re running a hotel, then you’ll be familiar with property management systems (PMS) and channel managers.
 But, what’s the difference between PMS and channel manager?
+Should we consider it to be channel manager vs. PMS, or are do they work together?
 And which one do you need for your hotel?
 In this blog post, we will discuss the differences, and help you decide which one is best for your business.

 What is a channel manager?